C0C0B01/AndroidFetch/CONTRIBUTING.md

 It collects your hardware info, date and time, software info and country through use of your sim card, so if you don't wish to share those you may delete them from the output, or remove your simcard before running it.
+The file is found at the root of the github repo

 Submit them in the discussions tab! https://github.com/FastCocobo/AndroidFetch/discussions